bitzhuwei/CSharpGL/CSharpGL/readme.md

 For more information please check (http://bitzhuwei.github.io/CSharpGL/)

 # release notes:
+## v1.0.5.0:
+1. Better solution of printing FonBitmap.
+2. Fix: no need to check if uniform variable exists in shader when during SetUniform().
+3. Add ZBeforeLayout and AfterLayout event for ILayout.

 ## v1.0.4.13:
 1. Mapping uniform type ivec2/3/4, uvec2/3/4, bvec2/3/4 types.
 2. Generic type converter for struct types.